 Advantages and disadvantages of term life

 There are a number of advantages to purchasing term life insurance.
 The biggest advantage with term life is typically the most affordable type of life insurance on the market today.
 Due to its simplicity (i.e., death benefit only coverage), you don’t have to pay for a long list of other “bells and whistles” – which can be especially beneficial if you do not need them.

 Term life insurance can offer a great way to cover the unpaid balance of a mortgage, as well as other “temporary” needs – and it can do so at an affordable premium cost.

-While there are many nice features associated with term life insurance, it isn’t right for everyone.
+While many nice features are associated with term life insurance, it isn’t right for everyone.
 For instance, many people like the savings or investment component that is associated with permanent life insurance policies.

 Also, there are some cases where an individual would prefer to lock in his or her coverage, regardless of whether they contract an adverse health condition in the future (which in turn could make them uninsurable).

 |Term Insurance Advantage